 It was ruled Penzance fielded an ineligible player, Jamie Sykes, despite having twice had permission to play him.
 ECB ruled a replay at Torquay on Sunday 5 August.
-Torquay requested a postponement, to which the ECB were sympathetic, but the notification not been seen on a busy Saturday evening hence Penzance made wasted trip to South Devon.
-The clubs therefore made the trek to Wimbledon for an 11am start on the following Sunday.
+Torquay requested a postponement, to which the ECB were sympathetic, but the notification not been seen on a busy Saturday evening hence Penzance made a wasted trip to South Devon.
+The clubs, therefore, made the trek to Wimbledon for an 11am start on the following Sunday.

 Area Final Replay at Wimbledon CC on Sunday 13 August